10 Most Important Places To Visit In Israel

 The population of Jerusalem is a mix of Jews, both orthodox and secular, Arabs, Armenians, and more.
 That creates a unique cultural mosaic that is impressive to look at.
 The people of Jerusalem demonstrate a good co-living environment.
 Blend in as you walk in the alleys of the old city, in the markets, and in between the religious sites.

-More places you don’t want to miss are The Shuk Mahne-Yehuda (the market) – during the day and during the night; the Knesset – the local parliament of the only democracy in the Middle East; Temple Mount and the golden Dome of the Rock; and Mount of Olives for an amazing view of the old city from the east.
+More important places to visit in Jerusalem are The Shuk Mahne-Yehuda (the market) – during the day and during the night; the Knesset – the local parliament of the only democracy in the Middle East; Temple Mount and the golden Dome of the Rock; and Mount of Olives for an amazing view of the old city from the east.
 Read more about Top 10 sites in Jerusalem here.

 Tip 2: One of the best restaurants in Jerusalem is Machneyuda, which offers high-quality Israeli food in Jerusalem style.
 The chefs that are responsible for the excellent food here are Assaf Granit and Uri Navon.
 Granit owns several other restaurants in the city, in Paris and London, but the vibes here different and special.
 Playing loud music, the waiters sometimes dance, and it’s an overall fun time.
 It’s not the typical upscale chef-restaurant, but it’s a great experience.
 Book your table in advance.

-The Dead Sea – The Lowest Place On Earth
+The Dead Sea – The Lowest Point On Earth

 If you are looking for some adventures, the dead sea is also a great point to explore the Judea mountains around you.
 Climb up the mountains to see the beautiful view below you and the mountains of Jordan in front of you.
 Walk down, carefully, in the creeks, alongside freshwater streams, back to the beach.
 If you are lucky, you might see the impressive wild Nubian Ibex in their natural habitat.
-The most famous trek in this area is the one that goes up to Masada.
-It’s not an easy one, so if you want to go up effortlessly, use the cable car (paid).
+One of the most famous tourist attractions in this area is Masada.
+The trek that goes up is not an easy one, but if you want to go up effortlessly, use the cable car (paid).

 Masada is a unique landmark that is also a UNESCO world heritage site.
 The stand-alone mountain with a flat peak was the last village to stand against the Romans in the Jewish revolt of 66-73 AD.
 The archeological findings are fascinating and the view from above is breathtaking.